Abdul-Sayed/javascript-notes/interviewPractice.md

         console.log(`cleaning ${this.table}`)    //=> 'cleaning window table'
     }

 When using this in functions, its best to make them arrow functions.
 That way the outer scope will be sought to define the context of this.
+Arrow functions have no binding to this.

 In an object, this refers to the object
     let johnsRoom = {    //=> window.johnsRoom == undefined because johnsRoom is private